IPod Touch: User-made modifications

-Like all of Apple's iOS devices, the iPod Touch is a tightly controlled or closed platform.
+Like all of Apple's iOS devices, the iPod Touch is a tightly controlled platform.
 Communication between apps is limited and controlled, and Apple is the only authorized software vendor for firmware and applications.
-Hackers have attempted to "jailbreak" all iOS devices to enable forbidden or unsupported features, such as multitasking in iOS versions before 4.0, themes for the home screen, and enabling the battery-percentage indicator (limited to the iPhone prior to the seventh generation iPod Touch).
+Hackers have attempted to "jailbreak" all iOS devices to enable forbidden or unsupported features, such as multitasking in iOS versions before 4.0, themes for the home screen, and enabling the battery-percentage indicator (limited to the iPhone prior to the seventh-generation iPod Touch).
 Jailbreaks for the iPod Touch first surfaced a month after the original model was released in September 2007, when hackers released JailbreakMe 1.0 (also called "AppSnapp") to jailbreak iPhone OS 1.1.1.
 This allowed users to install third-party programs on their devices before Apple permitted this with iPhone OS 2.

-Apple's warranty statement implies that an iPod Touch after jailbreaking or other modification made by unofficial means is not covered by Apple's warranty.
+Apple's warranty statement implies that, after jailbreaking or other modification made by unofficial means, an iPod Touch is not covered by Apple's warranty.
 Jailbreaking is a violation of the terms and conditions for using iOS.
 While the jailbreaking process can normally be undone by performing a restore through iTunes, there is a risk of rendering the device unusable.